Download: MP3 (44.7 MB)

 - 07:11 When you sit down, you have to have a goal for this particular practice session.
 What are you going to improve this time when you practice?

-- 08:00 Sure, you can engage in passive practice and you might accidentally see some improve over time, but that’s far from deliberate.
+- 08:00 Sure, you can engage in passive practice and you might accidentally see some improvement over time, but that’s far from deliberate.

 - 11:15 You have to balance the technical practice with contextual application.